arubertoson/maya-dynaimport/README.rst

     ICONS = ('icon', 'icons')

 To add custom paths you will need to have created an environment variable with your paths added to it.
-Then replace `PYENV` and `MELENV` values with your own environment names.
+Then replace PYENV and MELENV values with your own environment names.

-`EXCLUDE_PATTERNS` patterns is a tuple containing directory name patterns to ignore. `ICONS` represents directory names that contains icons to be placed in Mayas `XBMLANGPATH`.
+EXCLUDE_PATTERNS patterns is a tuple containing directory name patterns to ignore.
+ICONS represents directory names that contains icons to be placed in Mayas XBMLANGPATH.